ChurchYan/codespaces-blank/Structured Programming Approach in C/c3/Exercises.md

 14. Which of the following is not a character constant in C?
 a.
 'C'
 b. 'bb'
 c.
 "C"
 d. '?'
 e. ' '

+Answer: b
+Ai：Correct.

 15. Which of the following is not an integer constant in C?
 a. -320